enchanted-coder/Basic-Terminal-Calculator/README.md

 On Linux:<br />
 Clone this repository <br />
 cd into Calculator<br />
-chmod +x a.out to give permissions <br />
+chmod +x calc to give permissions <br />
-execute ./a.out
+execute ./calc